AllTheMods/alltheguides/docs/atma/l2guide.md

     *   `Hostility Detector` (to check current difficulty levels).
     *   `Hostility Orb` (to create safe zones).

+---

 ## L2 Traits Overview

 Mobs gain traits based on their level and player difficulty.
 Higher-level traits appear as difficulty increases.
 Use the in-game Patchouli book (or JEI/tooltips if applicable) for detailed info on specific traits.

-**(❗ Default Disabled Traits: `Undying`, `Killer Aura`, `Ragnarok` are powerful Legendary traits that are DISABLED by default in the configuration but can be re-enabled via config/datapack.)**
+**(Default Disabled Traits: `Undying`, `Killer Aura`, `Ragnarok` are powerful Legendary traits that are DISABLED by default in the configuration but can be re-enabled via config/datapack.)**

 ### Regular Traits